osu-crypto/libOTe/AUDIT.md

   scalar plus 500 two-lane transforms had median wall times of 2060.938 ms before and 2061.437 ms after the checks, a +0.02% change.
 Benchmark processes were run sequentially.

+## AUD-189: Tungsten advanced its permutation iterator beyond one-past

+Status: fixed

+Affected code:

+- Tungsten accumulation for inputs smaller than one table block.

+Concern:

+The initial table pass advances by the full 1,024-entry table size even when the configured permutation has only one chunk.
+Passing that advance directly to the output map formed a pointer beyond the permitted one-past position.
+The pointer was reset before any access, but forming it is outside the C++ pointer-arithmetic model.

+Impact:

+No invalid memory access was observed: the pointer was never dereferenced and was overwritten before use.
+This was low-severity portability and language correctness hardening rather than a practical memory-safety vulnerability on flat-address targets.

+Resolution:

+The prelude caps the skipped element count at the valid input size.
+The check is outside the accumulation loops and does not change their generated work.

+Verification:

+- `TungstenCode_Audit_Test` exercises the accepted 8-to-16 small-code path.

+## AUD-190: Regular DPF keys accepted noncanonical correction bits

+Status: fixed

+Affected code:

+- `RegularDpfKey::fromBytes()`.

+Concern:

+The decoder copied arbitrary bytes into the correction-bit matrix.
+Expansion interprets every nonzero byte as one, so encodings such as one and two had the same DPF behavior while remaining bytewise-distinct keys.

+Impact:

+Malformed serialized keys had malleable representations.
+This did not expose a current network protocol boundary or change the expanded function.

+Resolution:

+The decoder requires every serialized correction bit to be zero or one before mutating any key field.
+Expansion and its hot loops are unchanged.

+Verification:

+- `Dpf_Audit_Test` requires a correction byte of two to be rejected and checks that failed decoding leaves the destination key unchanged.